Mauricio-KND/ai-mastering-tool/README.md

-# 🎛️ AI Mastering Tool for Indie Artists
+# 🎛️ AI Mastering Tool

 **A Python-based AI audio mastering service** that helps musicians enhance their tracks instantly.
 Built with Flask, librosa, and AWS S3.
 Currently in beta!